sudheerj/javascript-interview-questions/README.md

      const processChange = debounce(() => fetchResults());
      ```

-     The _debounce()_ function can be used on input, button and window events
+   The _debounce()_ function can be used on input, button and window events.

      **Input:**